 Don’t let TMJ reduce your quality of life

-At Soundview Family Dental, we understand that TMJ disorders can be frustrating, painful, and greatly affect your quality of life.
+At Soundview Family Dental, we understand that temporomandibular joint (TMJ) disorders can be frustrating and painful and can greatly affect your general health.
 Our team of professionals will work with you to create a treatment plan that starts conservatively, with the hope of reducing symptoms while avoiding the need for surgical intervention.
 If, however, these options do not resolve your issues, our team will discuss your surgical options and determine a plan that works best for you.

-To learn more about how we can help you say goodbye to jaw pain, contact us online or call the office at (425) 563-6360 today to schedule an appointment.
+For more information about our services and how we can help you say goodbye to jaw pain, contact us online or call the clinic at (425) 563-6360 today to schedule an appointment.